mockoon/mockoon/CONTRIBUTING.md

 Mockoon thrives on community contributions, and there are many ways to get involved!
 You can report bugs, open issues, submit pull requests, or suggest new features.
 All contributions are appreciated.
 However, it's important to note that Mockoon's core promise is to remain easy to use, and after years of development, it is mostly feature-complete.

-While we’re always open to enhancing the application, we strive to balance adding new features with maintaining simplicity and ensuring long-term maintainability.
-For this reason, not every feature suggestion will be implemented—especially if it falls outside Mockoon’s scope, introduces unnecessary complexity (particularly in terms of user experience), or lacks strong community interest.
+While we're always open to enhancing the application, we strive to balance adding new features with maintaining simplicity and ensuring long-term maintainability.
+For this reason, not every feature suggestion will be implemented—especially if it falls outside Mockoon's scope, introduces unnecessary complexity (particularly in terms of user experience), or lacks strong community interest.

 That said, we value your input and welcome open discussions! 🙂